VinoinVincely/website/README.md

 # website
-This a research and resume website written on html, not optimized for handheld devices.
+This is a research and resume website written on html, not optimized for handheld devices.

 by Vinoin Vincely